Bella Swan: Personality

 Bella is described as being warm, kind, compassionate, selfless, caring and good.
 She often views herself in a negative light, depicting herself as clumsy, having a weak constitution, and being undeserving of Edward or selfish and hazardous to those around her.

 Bella is also described as reclusive, reticent, sensitive to the thoughts and feelings of others and considerate of how things affect them.
 She can therefore appear quiet or shy to those who do not know her well and will prefer to listen over talking.

 Her love for the Cullen family is deep and devoted, as well as that for her husband, Edward, her daughter, Renesmee, her parents, Charlie and Renée, and her friend, Jacob Black.
 She has a tendency to underestimate the people around her mainly because of her concerns for their safety.

-Bella had a strong protective instinct and often expresses desire to place herself in front of others to face any oncoming danger.
+Bella had a strong protective instinct and often expresses a desire to place herself in front of others to face any oncoming danger.
 Such as when she offered her own life in place of Edward's to satisfy the Volturi, and again wishing to be present in the battle against the newborn army, even cutting herself to draw blood and distract vampires who were attacking Edward and Seth.
 Bella refused to condemn her unborn child Renesmee and fully intended to give her own life in order to sustain her daughter should it have come to it.

-Having learned to take care of her mother over the years Bella developed into a very mature and responsible person, especially for her age.
-Thus she finds it hard to fit in with her own age group.
+Having learned to take care of her mother over the years Bella developed into a more mature and responsible person, which made it difficult to fit in with her own age group.
 She mostly prefers to spend her free time reading classics from school.

 When it comes to fashion, Bella is not traditionally feminine.
 She hates dressing up, saying that makeup "is a pain" and that she feels uncomfortable in impractical, elegant clothes; however, Alice does not care what Bella thinks and continues to persuade her to dress up and look glamorous.
 She is not materialistic and does not like spending money on luxurious items, telling Edward in New Moon "not to spend a dime on [her] birthday," and those fast cars are unnecessary, saying that Edward gave her himself and anything else he gives her would throw their relationship off balance.
 She hates being singled out and does not like her birthday being celebrated.
 She also has very negative views on teen marriage due to her parents' early experience but learns to overcome them later.